thiennp/frontend-mastery-hub/levels/84/README.md

 5. **Real-world Applications**: Project-based learning

 ## Mini-Project
-Build a comprehensive project that demonstrates mastery of cloud platforms & services.
+Build a comprehensive project that demonstrates mastery of cloud deployment.

 ## Assessment
 Complete the assessment and quiz to earn your Level 84 badge.